firefox-devtools/profiler/docs-developer/upgrading-profiles.md

 Sometimes the profile format changes.
 Maybe we want to add new information that wasn't there before, or maybe we just found a better way to represent existing information.

-When this happens, perf.html needs to be updated to handle the new format.
-However, we want perf.html to be compatible with any Firefox version, for example the latest version of perf.html should still work in Firefox Release while the profile format change slowly propagates from Nightly up the channels.
+When this happens, [profiler.firefox.com] needs to be updated to handle the new format.
+However, we want [profiler.firefox.com] to be compatible with any Firefox version, for example the latest version of [profiler.firefox.com] should still work in Firefox Release while the profile format change slowly propagates from Nightly up the channels.

-Rather than enforcing profile format changes to be purely additive, or carefully guarding all parts of profile parsing in perf.html with appropriate checks, we have opted for the following policy:
+Rather than enforcing profile format changes to be purely additive, or carefully guarding all parts of profile parsing in [profiler.firefox.com] with appropriate checks, we have opted for the following policy:

 **Every change to the profile format needs to come with a change to the profile version number, and is treated as a "breaking" change.**

 The profile version number is stored in `profile.meta.version`, and is just an integer.

-When perf.html receives a profile, as a first step it will run it through an upgrade process: If the profile is in a format version that's older than the most recent version known to perf.html, a number of "upgrader" functions get applied to it, and at the end of that process the result can be treated as a profile of the most recent version.
-This way, most of perf.html's code can pretend that it only receives up-to-date profiles, and the compatibility concerns are constrained to a dedicated file.
+When [profiler.firefox.com] receives a profile, as a first step it will run it through an upgrade process: If the profile is in a format version that's older than the most recent version known to it, a number of "upgrader" functions get applied to it, and at the end of that process the result can be treated as a profile of the most recent version.
+This way, most of the client's code can pretend that it only receives up-to-date profiles, and the compatibility concerns are constrained to a dedicated file.

 This dedicated file is [gecko-profile-versioning.js](../src/profile-logic/gecko-profile-versioning.js).
 It hosts the upgrader functions.
 These upgrader functions are also a great place to document format changes.

 ### No forwards compatibility

-The setup described above only solves one direction of compatibility: You can run current versions of perf.html in old versions of Firefox.
-It does not address the other direction, running old versions of perf.html on newer versions of Firefox.
-For now, if perf.html encounters profiles that are newer than what it understands, it will just reject the profile and show an error message, asking the user to refresh the page in order to load a newer version of perf.html which will hopefully know how to deal with the profile.
+The setup described above only solves one direction of compatibility: You can run current versions of [profiler.firefox.com] in old versions of Firefox.
+It does not address the other direction, running old versions of [profiler.firefox.com] on newer versions of Firefox.
+For now, if the app encounters profiles that are newer than what it understands, it will just reject the profile and show an error message, asking the user to refresh the page in order to load a newer version which will hopefully know how to deal with the profile.

 That means that profile format changes need to be made in this order:

  1. The format change needs to be proposed and agreed upon.
- 2. perf.html needs to be updated to be able to deal with that new format, and an upgrader from the current format to the new format needs to be added to it.
+ 2. [profiler.firefox.com] needs to be updated to be able to deal with that new format, and an upgrader from the current format to the new format needs to be added to it.
- 3. *After* the perf.html update is rolled out, the actual Firefox change can land.
+ 3. *After* the [profiler.firefox.com] update is rolled out, the actual Firefox change can land.

 We'll see how this works out.
-It might be annoying for users who have updated their Firefox Nightly but not opened up perf.html between (2) and (3), and then try to load a new profile into an old version of perf.html from their service worker cache.
+It might be annoying for users who have updated their Firefox Nightly but not opened up [profiler.firefox.com] between (2) and (3), and then try to load a new profile into an old version of [profiler.firefox.com] from their service worker cache.
 They're just one page refresh away from success, though.

 If this turns out to be too hard to deal with, we might need to go with a semver approach and hope that most profile changes are non-breaking.
 Time will tell.

 ### The processed profile format

-Up to here we've only talked about the profile format that is generated by Firefox, and which the perf.html code generally calls the "Gecko profile format".
+Up to here we've only talked about the profile format that is generated by Gecko, and which the [profiler.firefox.com] client code generally calls the "Gecko profile format".

-However, the Gecko profile format is not what perf.html uses to represent profiles internally.
+However, the Gecko profile format is not what [profiler.firefox.com] uses to represent profiles internally.
 Instead, when it receives a Gecko profile, it runs it through a processing step, and calls the output of that process the "processed profile".
 Processed profiles are also what gets uploaded to the profile store when you click the "Share" button, or what you get when you download a profile.
 See [gecko-profile-format.md](gecko-profile-format.md) for more information about this.

 We want to be able to display profiles that were saved at any point in the past.